-Data on Japanese in the U.S. didn't count: Behind the delayed vaccine rollout
+Japan prioritized domestic trials of Pfizer before rollout, vaccine czar says

 The government is reportedly eyeing the creation of a system that would enable drugs that have not been domestically approved to be temporarily used in times of emergency before the completion of clinical trials at home — provided that they have a proven track record overseas.

-The TV program that aired Tuesday was recorded on Sept.
-2, a day before Prime Minister Yoshihide Suga announced that he will not run in the ruling Liberal Democratic Party leadership race, effectively resigning from his post as Japanese leader.
+The radio program that aired Tuesday was recorded on Sept.
+2, a day before Prime Minister Yoshihide Suga announced that he will not run in the ruling Liberal Democratic Party leadership race, effectively resigning from his post as Japan’s leader.

 Since that announcement, Kono has emerged as a serious contender to replace Suga, leading in two recent public opinion polls as the top pick to be prime minister.